sparshna/data-512-homework_1/README.md

 ```

 3. Data Collection:
 The data is collected using the Wikimedia Analytics Pageviews API.
-You can run the provided code in `assessment.ipynb` to fetch data for each article and save it into JSON files.
+You can run the provided code in `analysis.ipynb` to fetch data for each article and save it into JSON files.

 4. Run the Jupyter Notebook:
-Open and run `assessment.ipynb`  in a Jupyter environment to execute the analysis and generate the visualizations.
+Open and run `analysis.ipynb`  in a Jupyter environment to execute the analysis and generate the visualizations.

 ## Analysis and Visualizations
 The analysis includes the following visualizations: